 "M-M-Mary?" the young woman said meekly.

 It was then Mary reached up to John, to cup his cheek in her palm.
 Her eyes seemed different, he noted with great concern.
+So distant her gaze had become.
 Her thumb brushed gently against his skin before she said, "My God, is that you John?"

 John was stilled by his sister's sudden amnesia.
 "Yes, Mary.
 Of course it is."

 "I never thought I would ever see you grown," Mary exclaimed softly, reverently.
 "I thought I would be long gone before. . .
 How did I end up here?"

 "See me grown?"
 John repeated.
 "Mary, what has gotten into you?"

 "Gotten into me?"
 Mary repeated.
 "I should say John, you should recognize your grandmother when you see her!"

 John Easton wasn't quite sure what to say to that.
 He daren't say she was insane, suddenly afraid to be scolded by the grandmother he had barely gotten to know before she died.
 But how absurd!
 This was Mary!